sylvain-meunier/stageL3/Rapport/rapport.typ

     + *for* all path $p = (p_1, ..., p_n)$ in P :
       + $p_(n+1) <- limits(argmin)_(a in A_n) d(p_n, a)$
       + $p <- (p_1, ..., p_n, p_(n+1))$
-  + *return* $P$
+  + *return* the fix points of $P$
 ])

+We prove later that this algorithm is correct under some hypothesis, notably that the tempo at the end of the section is the same as the one at the begining, which is true in particular if the tempo is quasi-constant during the section.

 We thus obtain the potential tempo curves presented in @quanti_curves, where the y-axis represents tempo, and is linear between ♩ = 40 (bottom) and ♩ = 240 (top).
 Considering we only extend previously existing paths, without creating new, we see some path convergence, i.e., the merging of two paths into one.
-In this case, we end up with only 4 potential paths, whereas we started with over a thousand.
+In this case, we end up with only 6 potential paths, whereas we started with over a thousand (exactly 1010).
 The x-axis corresponds to the index of each events in the performance, hence it does not contain any information regarding actual time.
 Such a representation allows for displaying results over a whole performance, instead of extracts.
+Furthermore, among the 6 paths present at the end, only 3 are fix-points, hence can actually be a tempo curve.

 #figure(
-  image("../Figures/Spectrogram/Mozart_inverted.png", width: 80%),
+  image("../Spectros/Mozart_sonata.png", width: 80%),
   caption: [
     All potentials tempo curves found by a quantized approach for a performance of Piano Sonata No. 11 in A Major (K. 331: III), W.A Mozart.
   ],